pedrobarrostech/grid/Readme.md

 ## Local development

-The monorepo is managed using `lerna`, So to get started
+The monorepo is managed using `lerna` and `yarn` workspaces.
+To get started

 1. Clone the repository to `rowsncolumns` directory